JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

    ' // Set the resolution of the image using the DPI ratios bmp.SetResolutionForDpi

-   ' // Get a thumbnail of the image of the spicified width and height DIM thumbnail AS CGpBitmap bmp.GetThumbnailImage(70, 50, @thumbnail)
+   ' // Get a thumbnail of the image of the specified width and height DIM thumbnail AS CGpBitmap bmp.GetThumbnailImage(70, 50, @thumbnail)